The soul of the sluggard desires and has nothing,

 25 “But Abraham said, ‘Son, remember that you, in your lifetime, received your good things, and Lazarus, in the same way, bad things.
 But here he is now comforted, and you are in anguish.
 26 Besides all this, between us and you there is a great gulf fixed, that those who want to pass from here to you are not able, and that no one may cross over from there to us.’

-27 “He said, ‘I ask you therefore, father, that you would send him to my father’s house; 28 for I have five brothers, that he may testify to them, so they won’t also come into this place of torment.’
+27 “He said, ‘I ask you therefore, father, that you would send him to my father’s house, 28 for I have five brothers, that he may testify to them, so they will not also come into this place of torment.’

 29 “But Abraham said to him, ‘They have Moses and the prophets.
 Let them listen to them.’

 30 “He said, ‘No, father Abraham, but if one goes to them from the dead, they will repent.’